karimoff96/Multilang/USER_FLOW.md

                              │
                              ▼
 ┌─────────────────────────────────────────────────────────────────┐
-│           ⭐ NEW STEP: SELECT NUMBER OF COPIES ⭐               │
+│              SELECT NUMBER OF COPIES                            │
 │                                                                 │
-│  📋 Number of Copies                                            │
-│                                                                 │
-│  How many additional copies do you need?                        │ │                                                                 │
+│  📋 How many additional copies do you need?                     │ │                                                                 │
 │  💡 Note:                                                       │
 │  • 0 = Original document only                                  │
 │  • 1 = Original + 1 copy                                       │
 │  • 2 = Original + 2 copies                                     │
 │                                                                 │
-│  📊 Additional charge will be calculated based on copies        │ │                                                                 │
-│  🔢 Select number of copies or enter the amount (0-99):         │
-│                                                                 │
 │           [0️⃣] [1️⃣] [2️⃣]                                       │
 │           [3️⃣] [4️⃣] [5️⃣]                                       │
 │                                                                 │
 │        [🔙 Back to Document Types]                              │
 └────────────────────────────┬────────────────────────────────────┘
-                             │ User selects copy number
+                             │
-                             │ (e.g., clicks 2️⃣ or types "2")
                              ▼
 ┌─────────────────────────────────────────────────────────────────┐
 │                    UPLOAD FILES                                 │
 │                                                                 │
-│  📄 Passport Translation                                        │
+│  📄 Selected: Passport Translation                              │
-│  🌍 Selected language: English                                  │
+│  🌍 Language: English                                           │
-│  📋 Number of Copies: 2  ⬅️ NEW INFO SHOWN                     │
+│  📋 Copies: 2                                                   │
 │                                                                 │
 │  Please upload your files...                                    │
 │                                                                 │